-Last year my campaign to summarise General Practice in 150 words using #GP150w had a twitter reach of over 3 million and it won a national prize.
+In 2017 my campaign to summarise General Practice in 150 words using #GP150w had a twitter reach of over 3 million and it won a national prize.
 The collection of versions gives you a real idea of what GPs, trainees, medical students and patients think about what GP means to them.

 My Typical Day:

 Tutorial with trainee, seeing patients in the surgery or in the local nursing home, letters and prescriptions then home to play with Danny and pick up Alex from school; back in for evening surgery later.